-14. 13.-Building materials have natural variability, particularly wood products.
-As a result, the actual strength of materials used by electric utilities and CIPs to build structures will likely deviate to some degree from the presumed strength of materials listed in Rules 48.1 though 48.7 of GO 95.
-The natural variability of materials is one reason why Rule 48 requires structures to be designed with the safety factors listed in Rule 44.
+13. Wood products have considerable natural variability.
+As a result, the actual strength of wood products used by electric utilities and CIPs to build structures will likely deviate to some degree from the presumed strength of materials listed in Rules 48.1 though 48.7 of GO 95.